Pahasara/ZeroV3/README.md

 # ZERO v3

 Welcome to ZERO v3, the next evolution of the Zero TVSM project!
-Building upon the foundations laid by its predecessors (v1.0 & v2.0), this version aims to completely revamp the Zero TVSM application with WPF and SQLite.
+Building upon the foundations laid by its predecessors (v1.0 & v2.0), this version aims to completely revamp the Zero TVSM application with Avalonia UI and SQLite.

 Your ideas and contributions are invaluable to the development of this project.
 Whether you're a seasoned developer or a newcomer, your input can help shape the future of Zero TVSM.